The DSCC Decides the Louisiana Runoff Isn’t Worth $1.8 Million

 “Republicans made a very calculated decision to change the focus away from our economic recovery and focus instead on divisive social issues,” said Senator Patty Murray, chair of the Democratic Senatorial Campaign Committee.

-The current top news items …
+The current top news items on the …

 Let’s Help the DSCC Come Up With Some New Slogans!